-GEOS-Chem History diagnostics are comprised of several diagnostic collections.
+:ref: GEOS-Chem History diagnostics < histguide-configfile are comprised of several diagnostic collections.
 Each diagnostic collection contains a series of diagnostic fields that may be archived from a GEOS-Chem Classic simulation.

 In the HISTORY.rc configuration file (which is located in your GEOS-Chem Classic run directory, you will find a list of default diagnostic collections.
 These are collections that have been predefined for you.
-You may edit the HISTORY.rc configuration file to select which diagnostic collections you wish to archive from your GEOS-Chem Classic simulation.
-You may also define your own custom diagnostic collections.
+You may edit the this configuration file to select which diagnostic collections you wish to archive from your GEOS-Chem Classic simulation.
+You may also define your own custom diagnostic collectinons.

-The filenames listed below correspond to the default diagnostic collections in the HISTORY.rc file.
+The filenames listed below correspond to the default diagnostic collections in the HISTORY.rc configuration file.